Education Loan

 Frequently Asked Questions

-Is the APS certificate mandatory for all Indian students applying for a Germany student visa?
+Is the APS Certificate Mandatory for All Indian Students Applying for a Germany Student Visa?

 Yes, the APS certificate is mandatory for almost all Indian undergraduate and postgraduate applicants.
 PhD and postdoctoral students are the only exceptions.
 In 2026, most German consulates will not allow you to book a visa appointment without a valid APS number, so begin this process 3 to 4 months in advance.

-You need EUR 11,904 deposited in a blocked account for 2026, equal to EUR 992 per month for one year.
+You need €11,904 deposited in a blocked account for 2026, equal to €992 per month for one year.
 This amount is tied to Germany’s BAföG rate and can be revised.
-Always confirm the current figure on the official German Embassy website before transferring funds to avoid shortfalls.
+Always confirm the current figure on the official German Embassy website before transferring funds.

 Can I work in Germany while studying on a student visa?